An

 -

-Ran off from home for a day… all the way to Meyrick Park; sure did piss
+went all the way out to Meyrick Park; sure did piss

 Dad